Max9464/lesson-4/README.md

 # Our remote repository

-1. Local changes from VSCod
+1. Local changes from VSCod.

+2. Remote changes from GitHub